razorpay/blade/packages/blade/src/components/AutoComplete/_decisions/decisions.md

 - **Q1:** Is everyone sold on `selected` and `onSelectChange` API?
 It is inconsistent with SelectInput.
 Might have to change it in SelectInput as well.
   - Ans: Answered in Q4's answer.
 Its not inconsistent anymore
 - **Q2:** What to do with BottomSheetHeader (and BaseHeader)?
 Should we make it slot like Footer?
 Should we remove title, subtitle, etc?
+  - Ans: Nope we're not removing anything.
+We will just also start accepting children in header to allow adding AutoComplete
 - **Q3:** `rows: '1' | '3' | 'expandable'` vs `numberOfLines: '1' | '3' | 'expandable'`ˀ vs `height: 'single-line' | 'multi-line' | 'expandable'`
   - Ans: We're going with `maxRows: 'single' | 'multiple' | 'expandable'`
 - **Q4:** `onSelectChange` vs `onSelectionChange` vs `onItemSelectionChange`